6 Steps to Staying Well

 - a family history of diabetes in a first-degree relative

 - polycystic ovarian syndrome

 - Fasting lipid profile once every 5 years after age 20.

-- After age 50, an annual fecal occult blood test and/or sigmoidoscopy every 5 years, or double contrast barium enema every 5 years or colonoscopy every 10 years.
+- Starting at age 45, an annual fecal occult blood test and/or sigmoidoscopy every 5 years, or double contrast barium enema every 5 years or colonoscopy every 10 years.

 4. Specific Screening Recommendations for Women

 - Mammogram every one or two years for women between 40 and 49 years of age; ever year for women over 50 years of age.